Wenbo-Ge/Web-Develop/README.md

 	to solve this problem, first to find correct header.php file. for example, at header-sr.php, $sr2page == 'concretematuritytool' second, add <script src="https://code.jquery.com/ui/../jquery-ui.js"> just behind jquery.js

+	or just delete the jquery.js(it may be called twice)